Mercury-Language/mercury/Documentation/README.MSYS2.md

 executables, then we recommend using the `UCRT64` environment.
 We do not recommend using the `MINGW64` environment *unless* your code requires the MSVCRT (e.g. because it contains foreign code that depends on it).
-You should also note that MSYS2 project considers the `MINGW32` environment to be a legacy environment.
+You should also note that the MSYS2 project considers the `MINGW32` environment to be a legacy environment.

 Aside from the above, there is also a `CLANGARM64` MSYS2 environment.
 We have not tested Mercury in this environment.
 It may or may not work.
 Users who